Insurance Technology Trends for Mapping Risk

 This is analytic granularity at its finest.

 Geo-fencing is a virtual barrier in the real world.
-Understanding boundaries are crucial to provide alerts for car rental and car-share companies
+Understanding boundaries are crucial to providing alerts for car rental and car-share companies

 In these cases, crop insurance can help farmers supplement their income when their fields don’t get seeded.
 Insurance companies and the United States Geological Survey (USGS) are teaming to up to fight crop insurance fraud.